lukehunter/ssgallery_net/README.md

 - Gallery
   - Shows list of albums
 - Album
-  - Shows list of photos
+  - Shows list of images
-- Photo
+- Image
-  - Shows single photo at resolution specified on command line
+  - Shows single image at resolution specified on command line
   - Includes download and view links for original resolution
   - Includes disqus comment area specific to the image
   - Navigate forward and backward by swiping on tablets and phones